UvA-FNWI/ThesisFair/README.md

 # Thesis Fair Platform
-The Thesis Fair Platform is currently beign developed to be used for the Thesis Fairs of the UvA. **The version of the platform that was used for the Bachalor Thesis** can be found in the "thesis" branch.
+The Thesis Fair Platform is currently beign developed to be used for the Thesis Fairs at the UvA. **The version of the platform that was used for the Bachalor Thesis** can be found in the "thesis" branch.

 # Development notes
 ## Docker compose